Mountain West

 The design of knives used by the mountain men in the early 1800’s, including “long knives” and “bowies” differed little from designs used throughout Europe back to the middle ages.
 Important types of knives used or shipped to the mountains included clasp knives, butcher knives, scalpers, bear knives and skinning knives.
 Important variations were the Green River Knife, and the Bowie Knife.

-The Bowie Knife had a large heavy blade, commonly as much as 12 inches long.
+The Bowie Knife had a large heavy blade, which might be as much as 12 inches long.
 The knife had a clipped point, or drop point, which may have been sharpened on the upper edge as well.
 Finally the Bowie Knife had a guard.
-Although knives of similar design are known from Europe back to the middle ages, the “Bowie Knife” design was made famous by Jim Bowie, a result of his notorious character and a well publicized altercation in which the knife played a major role.
-In 1830 Jim Bowie placed an order with an Arkansas blacksmith, name of James Black, for a knife to be made to Bowie’s specifications.
-Supposedly Bowie had whittled a model of the knife out of wood for the blacksmith to follow.
-Shortly after taking possession of his new knife, Bowie was confronted by three men, hired to kill Bowie.
-Using the knife, Bowie proceed to dispatch all three men.
-Thereafter, customers would approach James Black to make them a “knife like Bowie’s”, which eventually was shortened to Bowie Knife.
+Although knives of similar design are known from Europe back to the middle ages, the “Bowie Knife” design was made famous by Jim Bowie, a result of his notorious character and a well publicized altercation, which is probably a myth, in which the knife supposedly played a major role.
+It’s not likely that the mountain men carried knives of this style.
+Butchers or scalpers would be more functional for skinning or cutting meat, whereas a tomahawk or belt axe would be more useful for heavy cutting or chopping.

 Skinning Knives.
-The skinning knife is one type of specialized knife used by both the Mountain Man and Indian.
+The skinning knife is one type of specialized knife used for removing hides and skins from the carcass.
+This knife is another variation of the butcher except the tip is swept up far more than the standard butcher.
 Although any knife could be used for skinning an animal, these knives were designed or modified to allow more rapid removal of skin from the carcass while minimizing risk of damage to the hide.
 Both white and Indian alike would often regrind the knife so that there was a bevel on only one side to minimize slashing the hide during removal.
 For the same reason, these knives also often had an edge with a pronounced curve, and lacked a sharp point.
+This type of knife came into widespread use by the buffalo hunters following the Civil War.

 For more information about knives and cutlery see the following references: